-Introduction to Headaches
+Effective Strategies to Manage Headaches

 Headaches are a common ailment that affects individuals worldwide, regardless of age or gender.
 They can be categorized into primary and secondary headaches.
 Primary headaches include tension headaches, migraines, and cluster headaches.
 Each type has distinct characteristics and causes, which are crucial for effective management and treatment.